India’s variety of colourful spices.

 Soak up the sun

 While the number of hours under the sun does not guarantee life quality, it surely helps.
 Two Spanish cities had already been represented in the top 10 sunniest cities in Europe in 2016.
 Why does this matter, you ask?
-Well, sunny weather necessarily invites us to go out more, get some fresh air, occupy the beach and explore our cities more freely and relaxingly.
+Well, sunny weather necessarily invites us to go out more, get some fresh air, occupy the beach and explore our cities more freely.
 Waking up to a clear blue sky in the immense streets of Madrid seems like a good idea to us!

 Get the best out of the Mediterranean diet